KannonZenetism/zenetism-field-physics/zenetism/mpx/structural-gnosis.md

 ## Definition

 **Structural Gnosis** is the lawful discernment of signal fidelity through coherent architecture.
-It is the capacity to recognize the difference between what resonates because it was authored from Source,
+It is the capacity to recognize the difference between what resonates because it was authored from Aion,
 and what simulates resonance through pattern mimicry.

 It does not rely on charisma, persuasion, mystique, or institutional claim.